-Design Principles Design Solution DP1 To ensure that new residential flat buildings incorporate communal facilities to support a high level of amenity for residents.
-Indoor communal open space is to have a combined minimum gross floor area of 40m ratio or 1m per apartment, whichever is larger.
-The maximum requirement for indoor communal space is 250m , however this may be exceeded at the discretion of the applicant.
-DP2 To ensure that a proportion of communal open space occupants of residential flat buildings is appropriately insulated against noise impacts.
-DS2 Indoor communal open space can comprise one or more rooms, areas or facilities.
-Key examples may include: • Music/sound rooms; • Gymnasium; • Indoor pool; DP3 To ensure that residents have access to useable indoor and outdoor communal open space.
-Greenhouse/conservatory; Games room; Cinema / media room; Function room / meeting room; Multi-purpose room; and Shed / workshop.
-DP4 To encourage flexibility in the way that communal space and facilities are provided within new development.
-DS3 Indoor communal space that is designed in accordance with the requirements of this Noise Strategy may be excluded from Gross Floor Area.
+Design Principles esign Solution DP1 To ensure that new residential flat buildings incorporate communal facilities to support a high level of amenity for residents.
+Indoor communal open space is to minimum gross floor area of 40m2 per apartment, whichever is larger, requirement for indoor communal however this may be exceeded at the applicant. ratio or 1m2 The maximum space is 250m2, DP2 To ensure that a proportion of communal open space occupants of residential flat buildings is appropriately insulated against noise impacts.
+Indoor communal open space can more rooms, areas or facilities.
+Key include: • Music/sound rooms; • Gymnasium; • Indoor pool; examples may DP3 To ensure that residents have access to useable indoor and outdoor communal open space.
+Greenhouse/conservator Games room; Cinema / media room; Function room / meeting Multi-purpose room; and Shed / workshop. groom; DP4 To encourage flexibility in the way that communal space and facilities are provided within new development.
+Indoor communal space that is desaccordance with the requirements Strategy may be excluded from Gro of this Noise

-DS4 Indoor communal open space provided in accor- dance with this Noise Strategy does not negate or substitute the need to provide landscaping and communal open space in accordance with SEPP 65 and the Apartment Design Guide.
-DS5 The internal noise level of indoor communal open space is to be no greater than those recommended in AS2021 based on closely matched categories and intended use (e.g. 70dB(A) LSmax for areas com- mensurate with social activities in a hotel facility).
+DS4 Indoor communal open space provided in accordance with this Noise Strategy does not negate or substitute the need to provide landscaping and communal open space in accordance with SEPP 65 and the Apartment Design Guide.
+DS5 The internal noise level of indoor communal open space is to be no greater than those recommended in AS2021 based on closely matched categories and intended use (e.g. 70dB(A) LSmax for areas commensurate with social activities in a hotel facility).
 DS6 Indoor communal space is to be designed with a particular purpose/function in mind and this purpose should be indicated on the plan.
 Where a multi-purpose room is proposed this room should be provided with appropriate facilities including seating, tables, toilets and a kitchenette.
 DS7 Communal toilets may be required to service the indoor communal open space depending on the communal use proposed.
 DS8 Indoor communal open space is to be designed and fitted out with equipment ready for use prior to an occupation certificate being granted.